CTS-NL/CTS-NL.github.io/_posts/2018/02/2018-02-22-Weekly-Update.md

 ## New Job Postings

-* [HeyOrca][whalecompany] is looking for a [Senior UX Designer](https://jobs.careerbeacon.com/details/senior-ux-designer/1099612) and a [Experienced Software Developer](https://jobs.careerbeacon.com/details/experienced-software-developer/590925).
+* [HeyOrca][heyorca] is looking for a [Senior UX Designer](https://jobs.careerbeacon.com/details/senior-ux-designer/1099612) and a [Experienced Software Developer](https://jobs.careerbeacon.com/details/experienced-software-developer/590925).
 * [Verafin][verafin] is looking for a [Technical Support Specialist](https://www.careerbeacon.com/en/posting/729868/verafin/technical-support-specialist/st-john-s).

 View more jobs on our [Jobs Page]({{ site.url }}{{ site.baseurl }}/jobs)!